dentarg/auth0-blog/_posts/2017-05-16-Introducting_Auth0_Extend_the_new_way_to_extend_your_SaaS.markdown

 * They can be authored in a number of programming languages.
 * They can use whatever 3rd party dependencies they need.

-> As a result there's _a lot_ of extensions that simply won't be built
-> because standing up and managing a Webhook is a hassle.

 Here's the catch though, a Webhook _is_ a service.
 Just like any other service it needs to be properly designed, hosted somewhere, managed and monitored by someone, and that someone is often your customer.
 The burden has shifted, the backlog hasn't gone away, it's just moved to a different backlog.

 As a result there's _a lot_ of extensions that simply won't be built because standing up and managing a Webhook is a hassle.
 A picture tells a thousand words, [Tomek](https://tomasz.janczuk.org/) said it best with this one.